 Your logo is the bedrock of your brand’s entire visual identity.
 It is not just a symbol.
-The choices made during logo development are more than iconography, typography, & color.
+The choices made by your logo design agency are more than iconography, typography, & color.
 In the past year, several big-name companies have revealed new and updated logos.
 Let’s look at some of the intelligent brand positioning and rationale behind these noteworthy changes to iconic designs.

 Burger King launched their first rebrand in over twenty years and turned back time to a more simple and traditional design that they hope highlights their most famous sandwich: “The Whopper.”